 1.)
-Because of some yet-to-be-resolved threading issues it is possible for Dupin to appear frozen during especially lengthy tasksyou may get anxious if you see the "spinning beach ball".
-This may just mean that Dupin is preoccupied with what it is supposed to be doing and access to its interface via mouse-click or key press is inhibited.
+It is possible for Dupin to appear frozen during especially lengthy tasksyou may get anxious if you see the "spinning beach ball".
+This may just mean that Dupin is preoccupied with what it is supposed to be doing (perhaps waiting for a response from iTunes, for example) and access to its interface via mouse-click or key press is inhibited.
 This a normal Mac-thing.
 When Dupin finishes its current task it will become responsive again.
 Even so, it may really be frozen.
 Before performing a Force-Quit, launch your Activity Monitor app (in /Applications/Utilities/).
 If Dupin's CPU and Memory values are fluctuating, then Dupin is active.
 If it is really frozen, these values will lessen and lessen.

 2.)
 It is possible that the track and file information obtained by Dupin, particularly the file location information, is erroneous, or at the very least, not up-to-date.
 Thus, Dupin is unable to locate and delete a file correctly.
 If this happens with many files then Dupin can become unresponsive and crash.
 This may be caused by confusion over the location of the iTunes database file.
 If you have ever used iTunes' multiple library feature, make sure that the current library's location is the same as listed in your [username]/Library/Preferences/com.apple.iApps.plist file.
 I have found that frequently unmounting and mounting an external drive containing a multiple library foldersuch as a notebook user may docould create this confusion, and cause this plist file to not get updated correctly.